 Hint: Git is included in Linux subsytem.

 When invoking your installation (see below), make sure to specify a folder for configuration which is accessible from Windows.

 Install Homebrew, then use that to install Python 3:

 Setup Local Repository

-Visit the Home Assistant repository and click Fork.
+Visit the Home Assistant Core repository and click Fork.
 Once forked, setup your local copy of the source using the commands: